Explore Buford Park’s Newest Trail in the South Meadow

 At another site, a wildlife viewing blind is taking shape, its base already planted with natives from the Friends nursery.
 Take a minute to look for the beavers working on their dam or enjoy the pond turtles & goldfinches who’ve moved in.
 FBP members donated more than $8,000 in cash and materials to build the blind for everyone to enjoy.
 To learn more about the wildlife viewing blind, click here.

 Mowed paths invite further exploration and enjoyment of how this floodplain is coming back to life!
 Download a South Meadow Trail Map here.
-To get involved in helping build and maintain trails with the Friends, see the volunteer page or email Sarah to get on the workparty notification list.
+To get involved in helping build and maintain trails with the Friends, see the volunteer page or email the Volunteer Coordinator to get on the workparty notification list.